 Motorcycles, due to their high power-to-weight ratio are several times faster than cars.
-Added to the fact that speed is felt more brutally on a motorcycle, it seems unimaginable that bike riders can hold on at speeds approaching 300 km/h.
+Added to the fact that speed is felt more brutally felt on a motorcycle, it seems unimaginable that bike riders can hold on at speeds approaching 300 km/h.
 Due to modern technology, innovation and advanced components, motorcycles are now the fastest machines on the road.

 Motorcycle manufacturers often can only claim top speed figures because it is impossible to reach such high speeds on normal roads.
-Out on a test track, in a controlled environment, it may be possible to take the bike all the way to the top, so that is where specifications are measured.
+Out on a test track, in a controlled environment, it may be possible to take the bike all the way to the top speed, so that is where specifications are measured.